African-American presidents of the United States in popular culture: Music

+The Minstrel song "Zip Coon" includes the titular character becoming President following Andrew Jackson, having been published in 1834 it is the earliest reference in popular culture of an African American president.

 Parliament's 1975 Washington, D.C.-themed song Chocolate City had Muhammad Ali as President of the United States and James Brown as vice president, among others.

 In 1983, R&B artist Blowfly released a track entitled "The first black president", a conversation between President Blowfly and his assistant over hip hop music.

 The music video accompanying N.W.A's "Express Yourself" featured a shot of the White House with the caption, "Live from the Black House", followed by one of Dr. Dre swiveling a chair in what is apparently meant to represent the Oval Office.
 Several more shots in the video continue the same scene.

 Rap artist Nas was inspired by the Obama campaign to write a song entitled "Black President", which includes quotations from Obama.
 The track samples Tupac Shakur with a modified lyric saying, "And although it seems heaven sent, we ain't ready to have a black president."

 Rap artist Young Jeezy, also inspired by the Obama campaign, wrote a song entitled "My President", which also featured Nas, and featured the chorus "My President Is Black ..."

 When he appeared in speaking roles on Snoop Dogg's album No Limit Top Dogg, actor Rudy Ray Moore joked that he would run for president with two priorities - painting the White House black and legalizing just about everything.

 Effect of Obama's presidency on television

 The Obama presidency had the potential to affect television shows, but people had differing reactions to that.
-The comedian and actor Bill Cosby said he was "not all that optimistic that Obama’s presidency will make a major difference in terms of onscreen diversity," saying "they would die before putting another show on about a black family and black pride."
+The comedian and actor Bill Cosby said he was "not all that optimistic that Obama's presidency will make a major difference in terms of onscreen diversity," saying "they would die before putting another show on about a black family and black pride."

 Pastor T.D.
 Jakes noted the portrayal on television of "middle-class African-Americans who are articulate, intelligent and thoughtful."
 He hoped the new president would make a difference in encouraging those types of depictions.
 "The Obama effect might even go beyond bolstering the presence of blacks on television and actually bring about a tonal change in programming," according to Brok Akil.
 She wrote a script based on a book called Making Friends With Black People, a buddy comedy that focuses on the state of race relations in the U.S. She added that, "In our pitch to NBC, we referenced Obama."
-She also said, "We talked about how he has gotten us to the table to talk about race in a meaningful way and it’s time to continue the discussion.
+She also said, "We talked about how he has gotten us to the table to talk about race in a meaningful way and it's time to continue the discussion.
 So our new president has already had an impact."